dl2198/Sudoku/README.md

 A C++ Sudoku solver using depth first recursive search.

 ## Getting started
 Clone the repository and compile the code using the makefile.
-Run the executable.
+You can then run the executable.